 3. An open dialogue with the landlord is a must

-Most guarantors find out too late when tenants don't pay rent on time, especially in a roommate situation, says Adjina Dekidjiev of Bond New York.
+Most guarantors find out too late when tenants don't pay rent on time, especially in a roommate situation, says Adjina Dekidjiev of Citi Habitats Bond.
 Sometimes a guarantor only learns of a bad situation once it becomes irreparable.

 “Guarantees usually stipulate that the guarantor waives notices of default,” she says.
 In order to stay on top of things, “the guarantor should insist that the landlord notifies him or her if rent payments are late.”